 To live is to be aware.
 To be unaware is to be half dead.
 The readings today deal with complacency, which is one of the worst kinds of unawareness.
 So we ask ourselves, “Is the God of peace disturbing me?”
-God’s disturbance always leads to peace and holds the promise of peace.
+God’s disturbance always holds the promise of peace and leads to peace.
 That is how we distinguish it from worry.

 The Entrance Antiphon focuses above all on God’s “greatness of heart” and “unbounded kindness.”
 This is what gives us the courage to admit that God has “just cause to judge” us, because we “sinned against you and disobeyed your will.”

 The Scriptures sometimes call the bad things that happen to us on earth God’s “judgments” against us.
 This does not mean God “sends” disasters and causes them to happen in order to punish us.
 Most of the bad things that happen on earth (except “natural disasters”) are simply the result of our failure as persons and communities to follow the “manufacturer’s instructions” in using the human powers God gave us.
 To break God’s rules is to sin against each other by doing what God warned us would mess up the world.
 Then the mess we make is the “judgment” against us pronounced by the consequences of our own actions.